Miele Dishwasher Not Draining? Fix Guide (2026)

 • Water leaks from under the unit

 The Miele repair-vs-replace calculus is different than budget brands.
 A Miele G Series dishwasher costs $1,000 to $3,500 new.
 A drain pump replacement ($120 to $180 part, $150 to $300 labor) totals $270 to $480 professionally.
-This is well below 50% of replacement cost for most Miele units, which means repair is nearly always economically justified for any unit under 15 years old.
+This is well below 50% of replacement cost for most Miele units.
+This means repair is nearly always economically justified for any unit under 15 years old.

 For broader troubleshooting context before calling a technician, see Why Is My Dishwasher Not Draining?
 Quick Fixes (2026) and Dishwasher Drain Clogged?
 How to Unclog It (2026).